azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 Immediately following a breach the battle cry of the uninformed is always the same, "just encrypt it!".
-A little knowledge can be dangerous, serious security practitioners know that encryption means nothing without a key management scheme that matches our threat model.
+A little knowledge can be dangerous, serious security practitioners know that even the strongest encryption algorithm means nothing without a key management scheme that matches our threat model.

 This fact should be evident from our problem description: we already had full disk encryption enabled on our RDS database!
 And of course it does nothing in